 Whereas sadness and grief through bereavement, loss or trauma are natural human responses, depression is an illness.
 Most of the general population experience low moods from time to time.
 A diagnosis of depression requires the persisting presence of several symptoms for at least two weeks.
-Bereavement can trigger a depression especially when a person blames themselves for not being there or doing more or saying enough.
+Bereavement can trigger a depression especially when a person blames themselves for not being there more or not doing more, or not saying enough.
 When a person has died, it is just too late to do any of those things.
-Losing a loved one is an incredibly difficult experience.
-First there is the shock and then there is the loss of the presence of the loved one.
-For anyone who is used to sharing their life with someone, the death of that person can be devastating.
+Losing a loved one is an incredibly difficult experience and there have been so many such bereavements during the pandemic.
+For anyone who is used to sharing their life with someone they love, the loss of that person can be devastating.

 15 – 20% of adults suffer symptoms of depression at some time in their life and feel that their lives are affected to such an extent that they need to seek treatment.

 For people who have never experienced depression, it can be impossible to realise just how bad it can feel.
 To the outsider, it could just appear that someone suffering depression is either un-cooperative, withdrawn, lazy, anti-social or just not bothered.
 It may be extremely hard for a person suffering depressive illness to communicate their feelings to someone who is not.
 To someone who is not depressed it would just sound like a lot of negative thinking.
 A busy, active, positive-minded person could think “oh they just need to snap out of it.
 Why don’t they pull themselves together!”